um-acs/acs_docs/docs/pegasus/env/5-sccc_quickstart.rst

 How do I get started?
 ---------------------

-After reviewing our `Policies <https://acs-docs.readthedocs.io/policies/policies.html>`__, you will need to submit a `Sylvester Project Allocation Request <https://umiami.qualtrics.com/jfe/form/SV_dgMjKPBxPuIt9ci>`__.
+After reviewing our `Policies <https://acs-docs.readthedocs.io/policies/policies.html>`__, you will need a Sylvester Project Allocation.
+You can submit a `Sylvester Project Allocation Request <https://umiami.qualtrics.com/jfe/form/SV_dgMjKPBxPuIt9ci>`__.

+To join an existing Project, submit a `IDSC Account Request <https://umiami.qualtrics.com/jfe/form/SV_6X75zmmzuOQjHCK>`__, with the Project ID.

 If you are new to Pegasus, please review our `Onboarding Training Material <https://www.youtube.com/playlist?list=PLldDLMcIa33Z38fwC6e_7YSQZtwJZLSzF>`__.